 Credit ratings in the form of alphabetical letter-grades are intended to give users a convenient and intuitive overview of an obligor's creditworthiness.
-The CRI Probability of Default Implied Rating (PDiR) was first introduced in 2011 to complement the high-granularity CRI Probability of Default (CRI PD) by assigning a letter-grade to each firm according to a systematic mapping of one-year PD based on observed historical default rates from the Standard & Poor's (S&P) credit ratings.
+The CRI Probability of Default Implied Rating (PDiR) was first introduced in 2011 to complement the highgranularity CRI Probability of Default (CRI-PD) by assigning a letter-grade to each firm according to a systematic mapping of one-year PD based on observed historical default rates from the Standard & Poor's (S&P) credit ratings.

-The methodology was then revised (referred to as PDiRold) and implemented on December 15, 2017 to provide a better match between expected default rates predicted by the CRI PD and the average historical default rates of the S&P or Moody's global corporate rating pool.
-Due to the lack of realized defaults for AAA and AA+ for the S&P rating pool, for example, proxy values from a linear extrapolation for these two rating cohorts are adopted.
+The methodology was later revised and implemented on December 15, 2017 to provide a better match between expected default rates predicted by the CRI PD and the average historical default rates of the S&P or Moody's global corporate rating pool.
+Hereafter, we will refer to this methodology as PDiRold.1

+Due to the lack of realized defaults for AAA and AA+ for the S&P rating pool, PDiRold relies on proxy values from a linear extrapolation for these two rating cohorts.
 These extrapolated values are arguably arbitrary because letter ratings are ordinal rankings without a suitable cardinal interpretation.
 Moreover, a recent effort to tally the proportion of the firms in the CRI sample falling into each of the rating categories suggests that there have been too many firms in the AAA category as compared to the experience of the S&P or Moody's global corporate rating pool.
 These two considerations have led to the revision effort to roll out PDiR2.0.

-PDiR2.0 developed in Duan and Li (2020a) targets the historical credit rating migration experience of the S&P or Moody's global corporate rating pool instead of relying solely on the reported default rates of the pool.
+The PDiR2.0 methodology developed in 2020 and published in Duan and Li (2021) targets the historical credit rating migration experience of the S&P or Moody's global corporate rating pool instead of relying solely on the reported default rates of the pool.
 PDiR2.0 has been implemented by the CRI team starting April 13, 2020.
 The PD cutoff values defining different rating categories will be updated occasionally to incorporate significant changes in the corporate credit markets.